History of Abkhazia: Soviet Abkhazia

-The repression of the Abkhaz and other groups ended after Stalin's death and Beria's execution (1953), Abkhaz schools were reopened and a new script, based on Cyrillic, was devised for the Abkhaz language and the Abkhaz were given a greater role in the governance of the republic.
-While previously the heads of the local Communist Party were ethnic Georgians, starting from the 1960s this position, the most powerful one in the republic, was always held by an Abkhaz.
+There was a reversal of policies after the Stalin's death in 1953.
+Abkhaz schools were reopened and a new script, based on Cyrillic, was devised for the Abkhaz language in 1954.
+The measures were enacted which enhanced the status of selected minority languages in Georgia and Russian, and downgraded the status of Georgian in its autonomous regions.
+While previously the heads of the local Communist Party were ethnic Georgians, starting from the 1960s this position, the most powerful one in the autonomous republic, was always held by an Abkhaz.
 Ethnic Abkhaz also headed most of the government ministries and held 70% of all positions in the administration.
-As in most of the smaller autonomous republics, the Soviet government encouraged the development of culture and particularly of literature.
+Abkhaz ASSR was the only autonomous republic in the Soviet Union in which local language had official status.